nfrade/gaston/ROADMAP.md

 ---
 ##sourcemaps
-* find a good way to handle sourcemaps especialy challenging for mocha tests
+* find a good way to handle sourcemaps especialy challenging for mocha tests and cross client logging

 ---